gve-sw/CLUS18-DEVNET-2897/lab/step7.md

 </div>
 ```

-This will create the button and will place it in the correct  position.
+This code defines the button in the user interface and places it in the correct position.

 _Note: Use <kbd>option ⌥</kbd> + <kbd>command ⌘</kbd> + <kbd>L</kbd> to format the HTML file_